nicolekalexander/Neurotransmitter-Guessing-Game/README.md

 ﻿# Neurotransmitter Guessing Game

 Fun guessing game I made with javascript that asks the user to guess the correct neurotransmitter being described.
+At this point in my developer journey, I'm more familiar with code and wanted to focus on front-end.
+I decided to expolore JavaScript and learn more about this language.
+I ended up creating the multiple choice quiz as an alert as opposed to a built-in web app.

 Learn more about neurotransmitters serotonin, dopamine, adrenaline (epinephrine), and acetylcholine below.